Maxitac/webrtc-starter-main/README.md

 6. Create a new Pull Request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is not licensed and is purely for academic research purposes.